Couronnes station: Access

 The station has a single entrance that leads to the central reservation of Boulevard de Belleville, facing no. 37.

 Station layout

 Platforms

 Couronnes is a station of standard configuration.
 It has two platforms separated by the metro tracks and the vault is elliptical.
-The decoration is of the style used for the majority of metro stations, the lighting canopies are white and rounded in the Gaudin style of the metro renovation of the 2000s, and the bevelled white ceramic tiles cover the walls, the vault and the tunnerl exits.
+The decoration is of the style used for the majority of metro stations: the lighting canopies are white and rounded in the Gaudin style of the metro renovation of the 2000s, and the bevelled white ceramic tiles cover the walls, the vault, and the tunnel exits.
 The advertising frames are metallic and the name of the station is in Parisine font on an enamel plate.
 The seats are red Motte style.

 Bus connections

 The station is served by lines 20, 71 and 96 of the RATP Bus Network and, at night, by lines N12 and N23 of the Noctilien network.